nahomiortiz6/stock-monitor/README.md

 Designed to run under **$3/month**:
 - GitHub Actions: free tier covers this schedule comfortably on a public repo.
-- Anthropic API: Claude Haiku 4.5 with a hard monthly call cap tracked in `state.json`.
+- Anthropic API: Claude Haiku 4.5 with usage tracked monthly in state.json; cost ceiling enforced by prepaid credits with auto-reload disabled.
 - No paid database, server, or hosting — state lives in the repo itself.

 ---